Interface parameters

 Parameter structure

-Interface parameters are defined within the interface_parameters block of your Blueprint.
-They are organized by sections to group related inputs logically in the UI.
+Define interface parameters within the interface_parameters block of your Blueprint.
+These sections logically group related inputs in the UI.

 For example,